Cameron Krutwig: Professional career

 On June 30, 2021, Krutwig signed his first professional contract with the Telenet Giants Antwerp of the Pro Basketball League.

 On August 9, 2022, he signed with the Blackwater Bossing of the Philippine Basketball Association (PBA) as the team's import for the 2022–23 PBA Commissioner's Cup.

-On November 29, 2022, Krutwig signed with Ibaraki Robots of the Japanese B.League.
+On November 29, Krutwig signed with Ibaraki Robots of the Japanese B.League.

+In July 2023, Krutwig signed with Real Betis Baloncesto of Spain's LEB Oro basketball league, but was released after the team's ownership changed.
+He subsequently signed with Força Lleida CE.

+Personal life

+Krutwig is an avid fan of the Chicago Bears of the National Football League.
+He is also a harmonicist, and cites the Bee Gees, Hall & Oates, Tears for Fears, and Phil Collins among his favorite artists and influences.
+Krutwig and his wife, Jess, were married in 2023.